Avtem/LearnCpp-Quiz-201/step 00.md

  13  14  15
 ```

+[Try to play this game](https://15puzzle.netlify.app/), so you will have a better understanding what we are trying to make.

 Because this is going to be a longer program, we'll develop it in stages.

 One more thing: at each step, we'll present two things: a *goal* and *tasks*.
 The goal defines the outcome that the step is trying to achieve, along with any additional relevant information.
 The tasks provide detail and hints about how to implement the goal.